alexeibex/alexeibex.github.io/Contracts.md

 </details>

+- **Class Discussion**
+  - Is this a gift with a consideration or bargain for exchange.
+  - Detriment to the promisee v.
+Inducement by the Promisor
+  - Detriment is subjective to the person.
+    - As long as giving up a legal right or freedom.
+  - Promise induced detriment - Motivation of Promisor
+    - But did the detriment induce the promise?
+    - Uncle grandstanding/concerned with reputation of family name -

 ##### RESTATEMENT (SECOND) OF CONTRACTS § 81
   - Consideration as Motive or Inducing Cause
-    1. The fact that what is bargained for does not of itself induce the making of a promise does not prevent it from being consideration for the promise
+    1. The fact that what is bargained for does not of **itself solely** induce the making of a promise does not prevent it from being consideration for the promise.
     2. The fact that a promise does not of itself induce a performance or return promise does not prevent the performance or return promise from being consideration for the promise.

+#### Bargained-For & Mutual Inducement
+- Courts generally do not consider the adequacy of consideration.
+  - As long as you are getting **"a something"**
+- The **mutuality rule** required both parties to be obligated to each other, but it did not require **equal consideration.**
+  - Broad: “consideration” refers collectively to the things that make contracts legally enforceable—e.g., bargain or reliance.
+  - Narrow: “consideration” is the same thing as “bargain.”
+The Restate- ment Second adopts this approach, known as the bargain theory of consideration.
+- The bargain theory of consideration creates two kinds of distortion:
+  - **Terminological**: many other elements besides bargain can make a contract enforceable.
+Therefore, “under the terminology of the Re- statement Second, a promise needs consideration to be enforceable unless it does not need consideration to be enforceable.”
+  - **Substantive**: the bargain theory presumes that all nonbargain promises are unenforceable.
+It does not allow the law to develop other means of making promises enforceable.

 #### Case: *[Baehr v.
 Penn-O-Tex Oil Corp.](https://advance.lexis.com/api/permalink/f54592e4-be10-4e64-8360-d1a530505f01/?context=1000516)*